furkancyilmaz/Vtys-Project/README.md

 Click on the Clone or download button.

-Download the project in case of zip file.
+Download the project in case of zip file or "git clone<cloen adress>" in Git Bash.

 The File-> Open -> <project> project opens on phpStorm.